949886/LunarFramework/README.md

 }
 ```

-Alternatively, you can pop a widget by calling the `Navigator.PopUntil` or `Navigator.PopToRoot` method to pop widgets until a specific widget or the root widget.
+Alternatively, you can pop a widget by calling the `Navigator.PopUntil<Target>` or `Navigator.PopToRoot` method to pop widgets until a specific widget or the root widget.

 #### Pass data